(Technology and Economics)

 Grid connected systems are dimensioned for average wind speeds 5.5 m/s on land and 6.5 m/s offshore where wind turbulence is less and wind speeds are higher.
 While offshore plants benefit from higher sustainable wind speeds, their construction and maintenance costs are higher.

 Grouping 10 to 100 wind turbines together in so called "wind farms" can lead to savings of 10% to 20% in construction, distribution and maintenance costs.

 According to NREL the"footprint" of land needed to provide space for turbine towers, roads, and support structures is typically between 0.1 and 0.2 hectares (0.25 and 0.50 acres) per turbine.
-With the typical capacity of the current generation of wind turbines being around 2 MW, it would take a wind farm with 2000 wind turbines covering up to 200 hectares (1000 acres) just to replace the power generated by the UK's Drax coal fired power station.
+With the typical capacity of wind turbines installed in existing wind farms being around 2 MW, it would take a wind farm with 2000 wind turbines covering 200 to 400 hectares (500 to 1000 acres) just to replace the 4000 MWe power generated by the UK's Drax coal fired power station.

 Domestic Wind Turbine Installations

 1.6 kW Wind Turbine with 2.8 Metre Diameter Rotor by Cyclone Green Power Inc.